-|December 2012||An email will go out to Literacy Education graduate students to determine which students would like to participate in the Practicum.|
+|December 2015||An email will go out to Literacy Education graduate students to determine which students would like to participate in the practicum.|

-|January-February 2013||We will be examining transcripts of the students on the interest list to see if they are indeed eligible to participate in the Practicum.|
+|January-February 2016||We will be examining transcripts of the students on the interest list to see if they are eligible to participate in the practicum.|

-|Third week of March 2013||We will send out an email to students individually to either confirm or deny your eligibility.
-If we deny your eligibilty, we will explain why.|
+|Third week of March 2016||We will send out an email to students individually to either confirm or deny your eligibility.
+If eligibility is denied, we will explain why.|

-|Last week of March 2013||We will send out a notice to all those that are eligible explaining the next steps and how registration will work.|
+|Last week of March 2016||We will send out a notice to all those that are eligible explaining the next steps and how registration will work.|

-|May 14, 2013||EDU 639 begins, grad students only, 4:10-6:40 pm|
+|May 26, 2016||EDU 639 begins, grad students only, 4:10-6:40pm|

-|July 18, 2013||Workshop ends, children's last day|
+|July 28, 2016||Workshop ends, children's last day|

 For More Information or Questions: